vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 }
 ```

-`ReadyToUpgrade` tells you if core is ready for shutdown for `protocol upgrade`.
+`ReadyToUpgrade` tells you if core is ready to shut down for a protocol upgrade.

 ## Benefits of using Visor to coordinate upgrades